sergeykomlach/AdvancedBiometricPromptCompat/README.md

  `static boolean isNewBiometricApi()` - returns `true` if BiometricPrompt API used for specified biometric

- `static void openSettings(Activity)` - Attempting to open the "Enroll biometric" settings screen for specified biometric
+ `static boolean openSettings(Activity)` -  returns `true` if open the "Enroll biometric" settings screen for specified biometric
 ##